srcfl/HIP-energy/0128-energy-subnetwork.md

 - Calculate and distribute rewards to DER hosts based on the baseline rewards.

 ## ENERGY Subnetwork Governance

 The ENERGY subnetwork will use the current vote escrowed token model for Helium tokens and HNT stakers will be able to delegate HNT to ENERGY as they are able to delegate to IOT and MOBILE.
 ENERGY token holders will be able to lock up ENERGY tokens as veENERGY voting power for ENERGY subnetwork governance.
 There are no rewards for locking up ENERGY as veENERGY at this time.

 As a subnetwork in Helium, ENERGY will participate in the network utility score described in [HIP 51's "Omni Protocol PoC Incentive Model" section](https://github.com/helium/HIP/blob/main/0051-helium-dao.md#omni-protocol-poc-incentive-model) and subsequent [HIP 88](https://github.com/helium/HIP/blob/main/0088-adjustment-of-dao-utility-a-score.md).

-* ${V}$ is the staked HNT delegated to ENERGY
+- ${V}$ is the staked HNT delegated to ENERGY
-* ${D}$ is the DCs burned
+- ${D}$ is the DCs burned
-* ${A}$ is the $10 Onboarding Fee paid per gateway
+- ${A}$ is the $10 Onboarding Fee paid per gateway

-### ENERGY DC burn
+### ENERGY DC Burn

 The ENERGY network currently achieves DC burn by the following:

-* Payment for ENERGY services, currently control of a VPP by a service provider on the ENERGY network
+- Payment for ENERGY services, currently control of a VPP by a service provider on the ENERGY network
-* Onboard of a Hotspot/Gateway on the ENERGY network
+- Onboard of a Hotspot/Gateway on the ENERGY network

 ### Note on Current Onboarding Fee

-We have implemented a $10 USD onboarding fee in DC due to the current structure of the *A* variable in the Utility score.
-For future subnetworks, Srcful believes that the *A* score should be reconsidered in favor of using DC service burn as the proxy for network value, as the current onboarding fee may not be optimal for new subnetworks joining on fair terms.
+We have implemented a $10 USD onboarding fee in DC due to the current structure of the _A_ variable in the Utility score.
+For future subnetworks, Srcful believes that the _A_ score should be reconsidered in favor of using DC service burn as the proxy for network value, as the current onboarding fee may not be optimal for new subnetworks joining on fair terms.

 # Rationale